aeharding/eslint-plugin-standard2/README.md

 ### Rules Explanations

-There are several rules that were created specifically for the `standard` linter.
+There are several rules that were created specifically for the `standard2` linter.

 - `object-curly-even-spacing` - Like `object-curly-spacing` from ESLint except it has an `either` option which lets you have 1 or 0 spaces padding.
 - `array-bracket-even-spacing` - Like `array-bracket-even-spacing` from ESLint except it has an `either` option which lets you have 1 or 0 spacing padding.